devesh-047/Deep-Search-AI-assistant/README.md

 1.  **Code Structure**: Generating boilerplate command-line interface (CLI) logic and forming the repository structure.
 2.  **Documentation**: Assisting in structuring and formatting this README file.
-3.  **Debugging**: Analyzing stack traces to identify missing dependencies.
+3.  **Debugging**: Analyzing stack traces to identify missing dependencies and for other debuggung purposes.
-4.  **Dataset Selection**: Suggesting appropriate public datasets (MSR-VTT) for multimodal testing.
+4.  **Dataset Selection**: Suggesting appropriate public datasets (Eg: MSR-VTT) for multimodal testing.

 The core architecture, logical implementation of the RAG pipeline, OpenVINO integration strategies, and final code verification were performed manually by the developer.
 All code has been reviewed and validated.